Are you getting a lot of calls from confused customers about the invoices they’ve received from your company? It could be time to redesign your bills.

 When was the last time you looked critically at the bill you send to customers?
 We find that almost all of the companies we meet with are unhappy with one or more aspects of their bill, but they all tell us the same thing when we ask why they haven’t fixed what bothered them.
 They don’t feel like they have time to take on what seems like an overwhelming project.
 Bill redesign goes to the backburner, often for years and years.
 The task seems just too complex and time-consuming to be tackled.

 So, a bill makeover is probably a logical times to bring in outside expertise for transactional issues.
 You’ll need one company that does a lot of different things well–transactional, mailing, printing, design and IT primarily.
-A qualified transactional partner will look at your current bill objectively, show you ways it can be improved, show you what your peer businesses are doing and work with you and your staff to make changes.
+A qualified transactional partner will look at your current bill objectively.
+They will then show you ways it can be improved, what your competitors are doing and work with you to make changes.
 I recommend looking for a company that has a lot of bill redesigns in its portfolio–this is one of those areas where it is good to see what is working for other companies and borrow the best ideas.

 We’ve worked with dozens of businesses.
 A lot of them are utilities; we’re also seeing an uptick in health care clients.
 But of course every business–including B2B–has bills and invoices to send.